mfbonfigli/go_cesium_tiler/README.md

 ## Future work and support

 Further work needs to be done, such as:
-- Statically build and link Proj9.5.0 with CURL support enabled
+- Statically build and link Proj9.5.0 with cURL support enabled
 - Add support for point cloud compression
 - Extract CRS metadata automatically from LAS VLRs
 - Add support for LAZ (compressed LAS) files